SarahCreager/reading-note/code301/class09.md

 ## Node JS Tutorial for Beginners #6 - Modules and require()

 ### What is a module?
-A module is a JavaScript file that communicates with an external application based on their functionality.
+A module is a JavaScript file that communicates with an external application based on its functionality.

 ### What does the word ‘require’ do?
 It imports the module into another file.